UK Companies Facing Cyber Security Staff Shortage - Slashdot

 Healthy and can pass a medical examination?
 Get more points for not been a burden to the UK medical system on the first day.
 No transmitting infections.

 Can do the job they get offered?
-Get more points for having an educa
+Get more points for having an education that is accepted in the UK.

 Re: (Score:2)